-Project Lead: Martha Robertson

-Organization: Fisheries and Oceans Canada
+Project Lead: Martha Robertson Organization: Fisheries and Oceans Canada ESRF Funding: \$11,789,453 over five years

 Team member holding a tagged salmon in the current after its recovery from the anesthetic and tagging procedures.
 Credit: Kyle Denny

 Of the Atlantic Canadian fish species, Atlantic salmon has one of the most complex life histories and migration patterns.
-Post-spawned adult (kelt) and juvenile (post-molt) salmon migrate from their native freshwater river to the Atlantic Ocean to feed, sometimes even as far as the Labrador Sea.
-This project will use acoustic tags with array of tag tracking receivers and satellite telemetry to better understand the migratory behaviour (location and habitat use) of salmon while at sea.
+Post-spawned adult (kelt) and juvenile (post-smolt) salmon migrate from their native freshwater river to the Atlantic Ocean to feed, sometimes even as far as the Labrador Sea.
+This project is using acoustic tags with an array of tag tracking receivers and satellite telemetry to better understand the migratory behaviour (location and habitat use) of salmon while at sea.
 The objective of this project is to determine when, where and for how long Atlantic salmon from different life stages (juvenile post-smolt, post-spawned kelt and multi-sea winter adults) are in the Eastern Canadian offshore regions.
 Results will support regulatory decision making in Canada's areas of offshore oil and gas activity.